copsTvFan/cops-episode-guide/guide.md

   pretends to cry, is scared, claims she loaned her the car 2 days ago, she just came from her sisters' house and isn't lying.
 She wants to call her.
 She is a suspect in the original theft, Christina is her roommate and she took the car to score some meth.
-She keeps saying, “I had the car two days.”
+She keeps saying, "I had the car two days."
 She stays with her sister in a nearby trailer park and they can check.
 (Aired instead of CP-1709.
 Fox Mistakenly Lists this as Bad Girls 3)